-Eddie Murphy Is Working On ‘Coming To America ‘ Sequel [Report]
+Eddie Murphy Is Reportedly Working On ‘Coming To America’ Sequel [Report]

 Eddie Murphy’s Coming To America (1988) was about an African prince, Akeem (Murphy), who rejected efforts by his royal parents to arrange a marriage for him with the stunningly beautiful Princess Imani Izzi, played by Vanessa Bell Calloway.
 He then traveled to New York with his best friend Semmi (Arsenio Hall) to find true love.

 The film was an instant hit when it was released in June 1988.
-It was the third highest grossing film in the U.S. in 1988, and grossed more than $288 million worldwide.
+It was the third-highest grossing film in the U.S. in 1988, and grossed more than $288 million worldwide.
 It won two Oscars, Best Costume Design and Best Makeup.

 @eddiemurphy I'm down but unfortunately the movie would only be 20 minutes long because Akeem was denied entry at the airport for "reasons".